nirapach/KBP_Evidence_Freebase_API_Parser/README.md

     a) mvn clean generate-resources
     b) mvn clean install
     c) mvn exec:java
-3) Execute the jar file
+3) Execute the jar file with three folder paths
-    a) Execute rundpareports.sh
-        (Change the source directory for json files)
+    a) Source folder for reading the freebase triples
+     b) destination folder for freebase data(this is same for wikipedia source folder)
+     c) destination folder for wikipedia data